 A number of tasting experiences are offered including the coveted Hewitt Vineyard experience – the one private room on site is called the Hewitt Room and seats groups up to 6 people.
 Intimate in its setting, it allows guests to enjoy multiple vintages of the Hewitt wine while the host offers information about this particular vineyard site and insights into their wine making.
 A barrel of an upcoming vintage of Hewitt is located in the production facility directly behind the tasting room and those enjoying the Hewitt tasting will also try a barrel sample here.

-As of our latest visit, a To Kalon Library Tasting is offered (available until they are eventually out of these library wines as they are no longer making wines from this vineyard) and a seasonal offering which includes a tasting paired with a box lunch from Bouchon Bakery.
+As of our latest visit, a To Kalon Library Tasting is offered (available until they are eventually out of these library wines as they are no longer making wines from this vineyard).

 Their production currently is around 45,000 cases annually with certain wines distributed nationally.
 A number of their limited production wines are only available through the winery or their website.